 Drivers often maintain their vehicles by rotating their tires every few months.
 The constant rotation of the tires allows the wear to distribute evenly.
 This is a critical part of maintenance, as it ensures the tires do not bald in any spots.
 Bald spots on tires can cause blowouts that lead to very dangerous situations.

 Unfortunately, regardless of the amount of care and dedication a car owner places in maintaining their vehicle adequately, they are unable to protect themselves in the event of a defective tire.
 Tires which are defective can be grounds for a product liability claim.
 These cases require claimants to present evidence that demonstrates negligence or a breach of the manufacturer’s duty of care.
-When individuals suffer bodily harm due to accidents caused by defective tires, Utah liability law provides victims the legal route toward filing lawsuits against liable parties, in order to seek monetary compensation for all losses and damages.
+When individuals suffer bodily harm due to accidents caused by defective tires or other defective vehicle parts, Utah liability law provides victims the legal route toward filing lawsuits against liable parties, in order to seek monetary compensation for all losses and damages.

 If you or a loved one was injured in a car accident caused by a defective tire, it is crucial to contact a personal injury attorney from Siegfried & Jensen as soon as possible.
 Our team of legal professionals is available to help assist with your claim.
 Our attorneys will review the details of your case to determine whether you have a valid claim for product liability for your accident.